Living Christ's Call To Love & Serve ALL!

 The largest 'grill' in the LFC, the focal point of the room, is titled 'New Beginnings' because that is what the congregation felt signified this new expansion.
 This grill was given through the memorials of Harlan Epland, Gene Heinemann, Joe Holdiman, and Ken & Greta Melson.

-This grill was given by Sybilla Kuane in memory of her husband Kenneth.
+The grill pictured above was given by Sybilla Kuane in memory of her husband Kenneth.
 God created the earth and as a people we are to replenish, subdue, dress, till and keep the earth.
 Kenneth lived and tended to the land on his farm his entire life.

 This grill was given by Marvin Kempfe in memory of his wife Helen.
 This sculpture of 'Harps & Angels' depicts the life and death of a Christian.
 It is a fitting memorial to all our loved ones who died in the Lord and now rest from all their labors.
 The angels and music symbolize our hope that the souls of our loved ones are in the presence of the Lord, surrounded by the Heavenly Host of Angels playing their harps and singing the celestial music of God.
 There are tombstones at the bottom, representing the resting place of our bodies until the day of resurrection.